 Four Lakes recorded test year miscellaneous expense of \$3,956 for water and \$1,782 for wastewater.
-Staff decreased the water account by \$538 and increased the wastewater account by \$777 to reflect the appropriate test year expense based on existing invoices.
-Also, staff decreased the wastewater account by \$1,620 to reclassify contractual percolation pond maintenance expenses to Account No. 736 - Contractual Services - Other.
-In addition, staff increased this account by \$459 for water and \$448 for wastewater to reflect the pro forma allocation of corporate equipment expense.
-Finally, staff increased this account by \$910 for water and \$888 for wastewater to reflect the pro forma allocation of corporate A&G miscellaneous expenses include bank fees, dues and subscriptions, filing fees, licenses and permits, telephone, travel, and training.
-Staff's net adjustments are increases of \$831 and \$493 to water and \$2,275 for wastewater.
+We decreased the water account by \$538 and increased the wastewater account by \$777 to reflect the appropriate test year expense based on existing invoices.
+Also, we decreased the wastewater account by \$1,620 to reclassify contractual percolation pond maintenance expenses to Account No. 736 - Contractual Services - Other.
+In addition, we increased this account by \$459 for water and \$448 for wastewater to reflect the pro forma allocation of corporate equipment expense.
+Finally, we increased this account by \$910 for water and \$888 for wastewater to reflect the pro forma allocation of corporate miscellaneous expense.
+The corporate A&G miscellaneous expenses include bank fees, dues and subscriptions, filing fees, licenses and permits, telephone, travel, and training.
+The net adjustments are increases of \$831 and \$493 to water and wastewater, respectively.
+Therefore, we find a miscellaneous expense of \$4,787 for water and \$2,275 for wastewater.

-Operation and Maintenance Expense Overview
+P. Operation and Maintenance Expense Overview

-Based on staff's recommended O&M expense adjustments above, Four Lakes' total O&M expenses result in an annual per ERC cost of slightly less than \$172 for water and \$220 for wastewater.
-Staff compared the total operation and maintenance expenses per ERC for several small utilities that have had recent rate increases approved by the Commission, including utilities that operate with shared resources, as well as utilities that operate on a stand-alone basis.
+Based on the O&M expense adjustments above, Four Lakes' total O&M expenses result in an annual per ERC cost of slightly less than \$172 for water and \$220 for wastewater.
+We compared the total operation and maintenance expenses per ERC for several small utilities that have had recent rate increases approved by this Commission, including utilities that operate with shared resources, as well as utilities that operate on a stand-alone basis.
 The compared total O&M expense per ERC ranged from \$264 to \$363 for water, and \$281 to \$430.

-Based on this comparison, staff believes that Four Lakes is experiencing operational and cost benefits attributable to economies of scale that are possible through Century's management of multiple properties and utilities has allowed Century to hire and retain employees with the necessary utility expertise at a comparably reasonable price.
+Based on this comparison, we find that Four Lakes is experiencing operational and cost benefits attributable to economies of scale that are possible through Century's management of multiple properties and utility systems.
+Also, the sharing of employee resources between the communities and utilities has allowed Century to hire and retain employees with the necessary utility expertise at a comparably reasonable price.
 The ability to retain qualified employees who are familiar with the Utility's operations serves to provide consistent operation and maintenance of the facilities, as well as improved customer relations.
-Consequently, staff believes that Four Lakes' customers benefit from Century's management of the Utility using shared resources that would likely not be possible if Four Lakes were operated on a stand-alone basis.
+Consequently, we find that Four Lakes' customers benefit from Century's management of the Utility using shared resources that would likely not be possible if Four Lakes were operated on a stand-alone basis.

-Operation and Maintenance Expense (O&M Summary)
+Q. Operation and Maintenance Expense (O&M Summary)

-Based on the above adjustments, O&M expense should be decreased by \$2,703 for water and increased by \$10,903 for wastewater, resulting in total O&M expense of \$148,022 for water and \$184,764 for wastewater.
-Staff's recommended adjustments to O&M expense are shown on Schedule Nos.
+Based on the above adjustments, O&M expense shall be decreased by \$2,703 for water and increased by \$10,903 for wastewater, resulting in total O&M expense of \$148,022 for water and \$184,764 for wastewater.
+The adjustments to O&M expense are shown on Schedule Nos.
 3-A through 3-E.

-Depreciation Expense (Net of Amortization of CIAC)
+R. Depreciation Expense (Net of Amortization of CIAC)

 The Utility's records reflect test year water depreciation expense of \$19,472 and CIAC amortization expense of \$18,115, resulting in a net water depreciation expense of \$1,357 (\$19,472 - \$18,115 = \$1,357).
 Also, the Utility's records reflect test year wastewater depreciation expense of \$49,181 and CIAC amortization expense of \$35,170, resulting in a net wastewater depreciation expense of \$14,011 (\$49,181 - \$35,170 = \$14,011).
-Staff calculated depreciation expense using the prescribed rates set forth in Rule 25-30.140, F.A.C., and decreased water and wastewater depreciation expense by \$2,655 and \$23,987, respectively, to reflect the appropriate test year depreciation expense.
-Staff also decreased this account by \$110 to reflect the retirement of the test year pump replacement for well #2.
+We calculated depreciation expense using the prescribed rates set forth in Rule 25-30.140, F.A.C., and decreased water and wastewater depreciation expense by \$2,655 and \$23,987, respectively, to reflect the appropriate test year depreciation expense.
+We also decreased this account by \$110 to reflect the retirement of the test year pump replacement for well #2.